Automattic/mongoose/README.md

 The official documentation website is [mongoosejs.com](http://mongoosejs.com/).

-[Mongoose 5.0.0](https://github.com/Automattic/mongoose/blob/master/History.md#500--2018-01-17) was released on January 17, 2018.
-You can find more details on [backwards breaking changes in 5.0.0 on our docs site](https://mongoosejs.com/docs/migrating_to_5.html).
+Mongoose 6.0.0 was released on August 24, 2021.
+You can find more details on [backwards breaking changes in 6.0.0 on our docs site](https://mongoosejs.com/docs/migrating_to_6.html).

 ## Support